 As I have always been a keen fan of most things audio I spent some time educating myself on acoustic resonance which runs alongside the principles of resonance found in electronic circuits.

 The Kundst Tube video demonstrates standing waves in pipes very well, the harmonic frequencies of which fall in line with the length of the tube in question and whether the tube is open or closed.
 Interestingly after some experimentation I found that a the main 8 inch waste water pipe as used in most domestic plumbing applications is around 20-22 feet long when run from a first floor (with an ambient temp. circa 20c), which produces a sub audible resonant fundamental frequency at 25hz, with harmonics on 50hz, 75hz, 100hz and 125hz.
 After some testing using an inexpensive subwoofer speaker found that strange additional artifacts are caused which sound very much like whistling, chirruping and other unusual sounds, some of which are quite unpleasant to listen to, which vary according to the frequency applied.
 The video above demonstrates this in places and makes for a good primer in understanding acoustic resonance.
-The following video showcases acoustic levitation and standing wave manipulation is well worth a look too, it certainly helped to connect the dots, haha!
+The following video showcases acoustic levitation and standing wave manipulation is well worth a look too.

 In other news, I laid in a new counterpoise for my 66ft end fed which was dug into an 8 inch deep trough with the radiator raised to about 12 feet at the end of the garden so I am now set for operating on HF again and put my TenTec to work alongside the FT-450D which has turned out to be a great rig to start out with.
 I have also started to get more comfortable with Morse and have been practicing up to about 7-8 wpm though still needs a lot of work but practice makes perfect.